Scenario Reduction for Distributionally Robust Optimization: Scenario Reduction for DRO with Approximation Guarantee

 In order to discuss the properties of a representative scenario, we assume that \(\{\mS_1,\ldots \mS_K\}\subset\mS\) is a partition of the scenario set \(\mS\) of size \(K\ll |\mS|\) such that \(\mS=\cup_{j=1}^K \mS_j\) and \(\mS_{j}\cap \mS_{k} =\emptyset\) for all \(j\neq k\).
 We discuss how to obtain suitable partitions in Section \ref{sec:scenario_partitions}.
 Given a partition, we proceed by constructing a new scenario set \(\tS =\{\newscen{1},\ldots, \newscen{K}\}\) where scenario \(\newscen{j}\) is the representative scenario for cluster \(\mS_{j}\) for all \(j=1,\ldots, K\).

-Next, we make a mild assumption regarding the original and representative scenarios.
+Next, we make a assumption regarding the original and representative scenarios.

 \begin{assumption} The original scenario set \(\mS\) and the set of representative scenarios \(\tS\) are both strictly positive i.e., \(s > 0 \text{ for all } s \in \mS\) and \(\newscen{} > 0 \text{ for all } \newscen{} \in \tS\). \end{assumption} This assumption allows us to leverage the positive homogeneity property of the objective function to bound its value at the representative scenarios by simply scaling the objective function at the original scenario and vice-versa, as explained by the following lemma.
+Note that the positivity assumption is often naturally satisfied in combinatorial or related practically relevant optimization problems.

 \begin{lemma} Let $\mS$ be compact.
 If the original scenario set \(\mS\) and the representative scenario set \(\tS\) satisfy Assumption~\ref{assump:pos_scenario_sets} and if \(\mS\) is compact, then given a partition \(\{\mS_1,\dots,\mS_k\}\) of \(\mS\) we have: \begin{enumerate}[label=(\roman*)] \item There exists an \(\alpha>0\), such that for every \(j=1,\ldots,K\) it holds \(s \leq \alpha \newscen{j}\) for all \(s\in \mS_{j}\). \item There exists a \(\beta>0\), such that for every \(j=1,\ldots,K\) it holds \(\newscen{j}\leq \beta s\) for all \(s\in \mS_{j}\). \end{enumerate} \end{lemma} \begin{proof} Since the set \(\mS\subset\R^m_+\) is compact, there exist points \(\overline{s},\underline{s}\in\R^m_+\) such that \(s \leq \overline{s} \) and \(s \geq \underline{s} \) hold componentwise for all \( s \in \mS\).
 Similarly, for all partitioned sets \(\mS_j\) there exist points \(\overline{s}_j,\underline{s}_j \in\R^m_+\) such that \(s \leq \overline{s}_j \) and \(s \geq \underline{s}_j \) for all \( s \in \mS_j\).
 Denote the components of \(\underline{s}_j\) and \(\overline{s}_j\) with index $i$ by \(\underline{s}_{ji}\) and \(\overline{s}_{ji}\), respectively.
 Let \(\tilde{s}_j\) be the representative scenario for set \(\mS_j\).
 Then we have